yuhaolan/dust_project/README.txt

 #The structure of folder

 We have 1 /users/ folder.
-Under /users/ folder, we have 3 subfolder for each specific user.
+Under /users/ folder, we have 3 subfolders for each specific user.

 #The structure of each user folder(for example: /Josue_Gutierrez/)